By Megan O’Brien, finance and business editor

 Sarah Tuneberg was hunched over her notes, toggling between countless tabs in Excel and Chrome, looking for a piece of transparency film so she could draw on a paper map, when she came to the realization.

-“I was making life or death decisions with [terrible]
+“I was making life or death decisions with [terrible] technology,” she said.

 As an emergency manager in a services consulting business, Tuneberg had helped state and national governments, international organizations and large corporations prepare for emergencies, primarily through data and modeling.
 Some of the hazards she considered were manmade or terrorism-related.
 However, Tuneberg’s business primarily handled preparedness for weather-induced natural disasters.
 She was working on plans for Hurricane Sandy in 2012 when the epiphany hit.